vegettoGit/Game-Development/README.md

 # Game Development
-A collection of various useful game development algorithms
+A collection of various useful game development libraries